niegowski/node-daemonize2/README.md

 All paths are resolved relative to file that uses "daemonize".

-All commandline arguments will be passed to the child process.
+All commandline arguments will be passed to the child process unless overriden with `argv` option.

 ## Daemon
 Daemon control class.
 It references controlled daemon.